 I would call it a hate crime, as much as burning a cross on someone’s lawn … he didn’t regard the Kirbys as people of any equal importance.
 That’s the root of any bigotry.

 I’m still not sold on the bigotry angle.
-While the use of nazi imagery is certainly “broadly offensive”, I’m not convinced that Kirby hatred can be equated with hating real people.
-It’s more like hating a pink ball of lint.
+While the use of Nazi imagery is certainly “broadly offensive,” I’m not convinced that anyone would equate Lego’s hatred of Kirby with hating humans.
+It’s more like hating a ball of lint.

 Hating Copyright Violations

-If Lego really wanted to take down the Kirby Emporium, he might have had better luck contacting the Nintendo legal department.
-There’s no indication that any of the Kirby merchandise being sold in Second Life is authorized or licensed by Nintendo.
+If Lego wanted to take down the Kirby Emporium, he might have had better luck by contacting the Nintendo legal department.
+There’s no indication that any of the Kirby merchandise in Second Life is authorized or licensed by Nintendo.

-While IntLibber may be a Second Life business mogul, he’s got a lot to learn about how real life entertainment corporations protect their intellectual property rights.
+While IntLibber might be a Second Life business mogul, he’s got a lot to learn about how real-life entertainment corporations protect their intellectual property rights.

-This aspect of the story raises another hypothetical question.
-Is it possible to commit a hate crime against a copyright violation?
+This aspect of the story raises an interesting hypothetical question: Is it possible to commit a hate crime against a copyright violation?
 Only the RIAA knows for sure.

 The Rest of the Story

-One aspect of this story that’s been overlooked is the fact that IntLibber is a silent partner in the Kirby Emporium.
-I’m not suggesting that this justifies what occurred, but it might explain his reaction to Lego’s complaints about the spinning Kirby sign, and it certainly could explain why IntLibber would be making over the top claims that play well in the media.
+One aspect of this story that’s been overlooked is IntLibber’s silent partnership with the Kirby Emporium.
+I’m not suggesting that this justifies what occurred, but it might explain his reaction to Lego’s complaints, and it certainly could explain IntLibber’s over-the-top claims in the media.
 Lego’s protest has turned into a huge promotional event for the Kirby Emporium.